-The following Management's Discussion and Analysis ("MD&A") of Bear Creek Mining Corporation (the "Company" or "Bear Creek") was prepared on May 30, 2023.
+The following Management's Discussion and Analysis ("MD&A") of Bear Creek Mining Corporation (the "Company" or "Bear Creek") was prepared on August 28, 2023.
 This MD&A is intended to help the reader understand the significant factors that influence the Company's performance and such factors that may affect its future performance.
-This MD&A should be read in conjunction with the interim condensed consolidated financial statements of the Company for the three month period March 31, 2023.
-The interim condensed consolidated financial statements of the Company have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting.
+This MD&A should be read in conjunction with the interim condensed consolidated financial statements of the Company for the three and six month period ended June 30, 2023.
+The Company's condensed consolidated financial statements have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting.
 All dollar amounts are expressed in United States dollars unless otherwise noted.
-Additional information relating to the Company, which is not part of this MD&A, including the Company's Annual Information Form ("AIF") filed on April 20, 2023, is available on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.
+Additional information relating to the Company, which is not part of this MD&A, including the Company's Annual Information Form ("AIF") filed on April 20, 2023, is available on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedarplus.ca.

-Bear Creek is engaged in the production and sale of gold and silver and the exploration and development of precious and base metal properties.
+Bear Creek is engaged in producing and selling gold and silver and exploring and developing precious and base metal properties.
 On April 21, 2022, the Company acquired a 100% interest in the Mercedes gold mine ("Mercedes") in the state of Sonora, Mexico.
 In Peru, the Company is advancing its 100%-owned Corani silver-lead-zinc project towards development and has other early-stage exploration projects.

-The mining and exploration business involves a high degree of risk and there can be no assurance that current mine production, exploration, and development projects will be profitable.
+The mining and exploration business involves a high degree of risk, and there can be no assurance that current mine production, exploration, and development projects will be profitable.
 A description of significant business risks may be found in the Company's AIF for the year ended December 31, 2022, filed on SEDAR.